RallyRonnie/WSJFBoard/README.md

-TaskBoard
+WSJF Board
 =========================

 ## Overview
-This is a basic WSJF field estimation board built using the new Rally SDK2 board.
-It will follow a release (PSI) filtered page.
+This is a basic WSJF field estimation board built using the new Rally SDK2 cardboard.
+You can filter the board via Edit App Settings, and adding a query string.

 ## Screen Shot